DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Related Work

-In recent years, studies such as \cite{zhou2024expandable, zhou2023revisiting, wang2022learning, wang2022dualprompt} have predominantly focused on integrating additional components for incremental tasks, such as learnable prompts \cite{wang2022learning, wang2022dualprompt, smith2023coda, gao2024consistent} and adapters \cite{zhou2024expandable, zhou2023revisiting}, into pretrained models.
+In recent years, studies such as \cite{zhou2024expandable, zhou2025revisiting, wang2022learning, wang2022dualprompt} have predominantly focused on integrating additional components for incremental tasks, such as learnable prompts \cite{wang2022learning, wang2022dualprompt, smith2023coda, gao2024consistent} and adapters \cite{zhou2024expandable, zhou2025revisiting}, into pretrained models.
 This integration necessitates the development of methods for selecting and evaluating the relevance of these components to ensure both their appropriateness and compatibility with the pretrained model.
-However, a significant limitation arises as the number of tasks increases: the associated computational and storage costs grow substantially, posing challenges to scalability and efficiency.
+To further mitigate task interference under this paradigm, Lu et al. \cite{lu2024visual} propose learning prompts in orthogonal subspaces, which helps achieve better task decoupling during continual learning.
+Building on this idea, Lian et al. \cite{liang2024inflora} extend the subspace-based isolation strategy to the Low-Rank Adaptation (LoRA) \cite{hu2022lora} framework, a parameter-efficient fine-tuning method that introduces trainable low-rank matrices alongside frozen pretrained weights.
+This extension enables more effective reuse of pretrained parameters across tasks, while still preserving modularity and scalability.